bleskes/elasticsearch/java/apps/engineApi/README.txt

 The dataDescription section gives clues as to how the data is formatted, what character delimits the fields, and what is the format of the timestamp.

-This will return a unique job number that will be used to in the remainder of the tutorial.
-For example:
+The cURL command will return the job ID specified in the configuration

-{"id":"20140519113920-00001"}
+{"id":"farequote"}

 2. Check Job Status
 -------------------